The complete option surface of the image. Defaults below match the

 (empty)

-If set and backup exits 0, runs restic forget with these words (shell-word split).
-Example: --prune --keep-daily 7 --keep-weekly 5 --keep-monthly 12.
+If set and backup exits 0, runs restic forget with these words (whitespace-split; not full shell syntax).
+Example: --retry-lock=5m --keep-daily 7 --keep-weekly 5 --keep-monthly 12.
+Add --prune only if you do not run PRUNE_CRON separately.

 If non-empty, schedules a standalone /bin/prune on its own flock.
 Run the heavy restic prune on its own cadence (typically weekly) while RESTIC_FORGET_ARGS keeps post-backup forget cheap.